Smartphone USB tethering

 • Follow USB reverse tethering to share the internet from router to the smartphone over USB.

-For the easiest installation, have a wired upstream internet connection to boot-strap this process.
-You will need: the router, your tethering phone, necessary cables, a laptop and an upstream internet connection via Ethernet for initial setup.
-Instead of a wired upstream connection to plug into the router WAN port, is also possible to download necessary packages below, through your laptop while tethered to your phone, the same way you can get the OpenWrt distribution for your router.
+You will need: the router, your tethering phone, necessary cables, a computer and an upstream Internet connection via Ethernet for initial setup.
+Instead of a wired upstream connection,it is also possible to download necessary packages below, through your computer while tethered to your phone, the same way you can get the OpenWrt distribution for your router.
+If you need to manually download the packages on another device for bootstrapping, see also get_additional_software_packages.
+The Kernel modules will be in the URL of form downloads.openwrt.org/releases/[your release]/targets/[your target]/generic/packages/ and other packages (iOS stuff in this case) in downloads.openwrt.org/releases/[release]/packages/[instruction set]/packages/.

 opkg update